top of page

 Central Harlem 124th St and Fifth Ave

-Perched on a slope in the middle of the park, this intermediate pool feels pleasantly removed from the busy urban grid.
+Perched on a slope in the middle of the park, this intermediate-size pool feels pleasantly removed from the busy urban grid.

 West Harlem W 129th St and Amsterdam Ave